SymphonySam/SymphonySam/README.md

 - 👋 Hi, I’m Sam
-- 👀 I’m interested in playing music, playing video games, and finding a way to merge these two aspects into one creative hobby.
+- 😄 Pronouns: any/all
 - 🌱 I’m currently learning how to code and analyse data.
+- 👀 My hobbies include playing music, playing video games, and finding a way to merge these two aspects into one creative hobby.
 - 📫 You can find me on Bluesky @symphonysam. or email: sampgibbons@gmail.com
-- 😄 Pronouns: any/all
 - ⚡ Fun fact: I've worked in the beverage making industry for the last 8 years.